Jackson-Reed High School: Publications

 Jackson-Reed's school newspaper is called The Beacon.
 It began publication in 1935.
 In 2012, Jay Childers wrote that the quality of the publication and the publishing frequency of the Beacon declined as the school had increased difficulties.
-Historically, the school administration did not, and still does not, review Beacon articles before publication, even though the U.S. Supreme Court in Hazelwood v.
+Historically, the school administration did not, and still does not, review Beacon articles before publication, even though the US Supreme Court in Hazelwood v.
 Kuhlmeier stated that principals have the right to have control over newspaper content.
-In August 2015, Principal Kimberly Martin announced that the school would require the newspaper to allow her and her staff to review all articles before publication.
+In August 2015, Principal Kimberly Martin—who had canceled the publication of a newspaper article at her previous school in Colorado—announced that the school would require the newspaper to allow her and her staff to review all articles before publication.
 This led to student protests, including a Change.org petition.
 The newspaper staff criticized and opposed the proposal.
 By September, Martin and the co-editors agreed to end the prior review plan.
-Martin had canceled publishing a newspaper article at her previous school in Colorado.

 Campus

 The campus includes an Olympic-sized swimming pool, theater space, and a large atrium.
 Behind the school, there is a turf football field surrounded by a 400-yard running track—closer to 350 meters than the standard 400.